ddd-mtl/hc-prebuilt/README.md

-Builds and release holochain's `hc` tool for Windows, Linux and MacOS
+Depecrated repo for building and releasing holochain's `hc` tool for Windows, Linux and MacOS

-Install scripts are available to use.
+Recommend to use this repo instead: https://github.com/matthme/holochain-binaries

+Provides common scripts for downloading holochain binaries and developing happs.